Home > Asia/Middle East > Japan > Can You See Mt. Fuji from Hakone?

 Hakone Shrine and Torii of Peace

-I continued walking to Motohakone and visited Hakone Shrine, taking my time to enjoy the peaceful trails.
-Be sure to walk down to the lakeshore to see the Torii of Peace—it’s iconic.
-Even without Fuji in the background, the scene was beautiful.
+From there, I continued walking to Moto-Hakone and visited Hakone Shrine, taking my time on the peaceful forested trails.
+Be sure to walk down to the lakeshore to see the Torii of Peace, one of the most recognizable sights in Hakone.
+Even without Mt.
+Fuji in the background, the setting was beautiful.

 Hakone Shrine